Flo-Slv/Dotfiles/i3wm/i3-troubleshooting.md

 <br><br><br>

 ### Enable keys for brightness
-You may not have be abble to change brightness with fn+F5 / fn+F6.
+If you use an Asus computer, you may not have be abble to change brightness with fn+F5 / fn+F6.
 You can fix it with `brightnessctl`.
 ```sh
 sudo apt install brightnessctl